Karuu-01/Angular-Quote/README.md

 # BDD
 ## User Stories
 ### As as customer, one will be able to do the following,
+ - As a user I would like to:

+  - Create a new quote.
+  - Upvote or downvote a quote.
+  - Delete a quote
+  - See the number of upvotes and number of downvotes for each quote.
 # Quote

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.